codershona/chat-app/README.md

 </p>

 ## Project Description
-This project aims to use SciML to fit a differential equation to the COVID-19 Number-Of-Cases time series data.
-This would allow us to predict the number of cases in the future, to some degree of accuracy.
-This would be done separately per district or state, as per the availability of reliable data.
-The results would be displayed on an interactive graphical webpage.
+This project aims to use Nodejs which is a back-end frameworks to fit a differential equation to the CHAT APPLICATION with users chat data.
+This would allow us to send our user message and our user also can able to receive our messages.
+This would be done separately per user as a sender or, as per user as a receiver.
+The results would be displayed on chat room.

-The project also implements an interesting use case of the prediction model: a mobile application that is a personal scheduler/calendar.
-The user can enter where they are headed to in the next few days, and the application would warn them if those regions are predicted to have a high number of cases then.
+Besides this, The project has implementation of an interesting use case of users current location history: a web application that is send location.
+The user can enter in the chat room then they can send there message and send location which would display sender's current location.
+An on the other hadn receiver can view the sender current location.

 ## Local Setup